RHIT-CSSE/csse220/Docs/submitting_code.md

 * Don't include non source files (e.g. .class files, .jar files).
 * Don't try to use git or svn to submit assignments.
 Making a commit in your local git repo will not submit code to us.
-Instead just submit your updated files via Moodle.
+Instead just submit your updated files via GradeScope.